 - Rejects the \$30M General Fund ongoing baseline cut to the Department of Parks that is scheduled to begin 2021-22. - Approves \$20M General Fund for the Outdoor Environmental Education Grant Program (AB 209). - Approves \$2M for the state beaches and parks smoking ban implementation (SB 8). - Approves the withdrawal of \$15M for a new state park and approves retaining \$5M for a new state park. - Approves the withdrawal of \$2.88M Special Fund for the K-12 Access Program expansion. - Approves the withdrawal of \$619K General Fund for law enforcement use of deadly force training policy and update (SB 230/AB 392).
-The Administration indicated the cost to implement this bill can be absorbed within existing resources. - Approves the withdrawal of \$1.6M General Fund for public safety dispatch radio console replacement. - Approves the withdrawal of \$2.66M Special Fund for the Candlestick Point State Recreation Area: build out of park. - Approves \$285K for statewide bond costs and website management. - Approves \$197.333M Proposition 68 for local assistance grants. - Approves various reappropriations, extension of liquidations, and reimbursement authority. - Approves \$8.8M Proposition 84 for local assistance grants.
+The Administration indicated the cost to implement this bill can be absorbed within existing resources. - Approves the withdrawal of \$1.6M General Fund for public safety dispatch radio console replacement. - Approves the withdrawal of \$2.66M Special Fund for the Candlestick Point State Recreation Area: build out of park. - Approves \$285K for statewide bond costs and website management - Approves \$197.333M Proposition 68 for local assistance grants. - Approves various reappropriations, extension of liquidations, and reimbursement authority. - Approves \$8.8M Proposition 84 for local assistance grants. - Approves \$44.343M Proposition 68 for deferred maintenance. - Approves \$3.317M Special Fund for sewer and utility modernization of Torrey Pines State Natural Reserve. - Approves \$827K Special Fund for sediment track-out prevention at the Oceano Dunes State Vehicle Recreation Area.

-- Approves \$44.343M Proposition 68 for deferred maintenance. - Approves \$3.317M Special Fund for sewer and utility modernization of Torrey Pines State Natural Reserve. - Approves \$827K Special Fund for sediment track-out prevention at the Oceano Dunes State Vehicle Recreation Area. - Approves \$178K Special Fund for low cost accommodations study at the Silver Strand State Beach. - Approves the reversion of working drawing and construction funding for the California Indian Heritage Center. - Approves \$\$8.915M Proposition 68 for program delivery and projects. - Approves \$4.875M Special Fund for non-profit operated park unit deferred maintenance. - Approves \$15M Special Fund for the museum collection storage facility acquisition. - Approves \$4.6M Special Fund for the State Park System Acquisition Program. - Approves \$572K Special Fund for the Colonel Allensworth State Historic Park Visitor Center. - Approves \$225K Special Fund for the Humboldt Redwoods State Park to replace Founders Grove restroom. - Approves \$414K Special Fund for the Lake Perris State Recreation Area to replace the lifeguard headquarters. - Approves \$583K Special Fund for the river front improvements at the Old Sacramento State Historic Park. - Approves \$150M General Fund to backfill the loss of revenue from parks fees and fuel tax as a result of COVID. - Approves a number of liquidation extensions for park projects. - Reappropriates various funds and extends the liquidation period for a number of park grants.
+- Approves \$178K Special Fund for low cost accommodations study at the Silver Strand State Beach. - Approves the reversion of working drawing and construction funding for the California Indian Heritage Center. - Approves \$\$8.915M Proposition 68 for program delivery and projects. - Approves \$4.875M Special Fund for non-profit operated park unit deferred maintenance. - Approves \$15M Special Fund for the museum collection storage facility acquisition. - Approves \$4.6M Special Fund for the State Park System Acquisition Program. - Approves \$572K Special Fund for the Colonel Allensworth State Historic Park Visitor Center. - Approves \$225K Special Fund for the Humboldt Redwoods State Park to replace Founders Grove restroom. - Approves \$414K Special Fund for the Lake Perris State Recreation Area to replace the lifeguard headquarters. - Approves \$583K Special Fund for the river front improvements at the Old Sacramento State Historic Park. - Approves \$150M General Fund to backfill the loss of revenue from parks fees and fuel tax as a result of COVID.